NayoBaez/My-Croissant-page-Challenge/README.md

 # Croissant Challenge  🥐

 This is a very simple landing page I made during the beginning stages of my Shecodes Course.
-It was a croissant challenge with the purpose of learning how to make simple responsive websites.
+The purpose of this challange was for me to learn how to make a simple responsive websites, with HTML & CSS:

 ## Installation